Where is it?

 The use of fire for cooking and learning is also part of our redeveloped outdoor space.
 The fire pit can be added to the yarning circle space in cooler months, again making it a flexible space.
 Cooking eggs from our chickens, making damper, boiling water for cocoa, making popcorn or toasting marshmallows are all ways for the children to learn about working safely with fire and its qualities, uses and benefits.

 Finding confidence to engage in more risky experiences like using tools and using fire came when our Director attended a 6 day Nature Pedagogy training.
 During this training the concept of learning through nature “indoors, outdoors and beyond” was visited.
 We thought more deeply about this and have implemented offsite excursions to visit our local creek.
-The children have a real connection to this space, wanting to remove any rubbish they might find and noticing small changes at each visit.
+The children demonstrated a real connection to this space, wanting to remove any rubbish they might find and noticing small changes at each visit.
 At the creek the children have the freedom to spend unplanned time in nature and these visits have added a new dimension to our nature pedagogy.

 With the changes to our space we felt almost everything you can do indoors could be done outdoors – and more!
 This belief also led to changes in our daily schedule.
 We have made outdoor play and time in nature a priority by starting our day with at least 2 ½ hours outdoors and allowing the children to eat morning tea in their own time by moving to a picnic mat when they are hungry.
-This allows them to engage in their play and learning more deeply and encourages them to be more mindful of their bodies individual need for food.
+This allows them to engage in their play and learning more deeply and encourages them to be more mindful of their bodies’ individual need for food.
 We also move routines like group meetings and lunch outdoors and ask the children to choose if they would like to be a “tree person” at rest time and lie under our fig tree.

 Alongside developing our space, we have also developed our attitudes to caring for and appreciating nature in other ways.
 A focus on sustainability has grown alongside our approach to nature pedagogy.
 For example, we reduce, reuse and recycle wherever possible, we aim to minimise our use of plastic and we choose art experiences carefully as ways to minimise our impact on the planet.
-Modelling our care and respect for and the importance of, the natural environment to the children is very important to us.
+Modelling our care and respect for and the importance of the natural environment to the children is very important to us.